 Over the last few weeks, we have enjoyed a couple of lovely evenings together, but nothing has changed in terms of communication when we are apart.
 In fact, if anything, it has deteriorated further.
 The alarm bells are turning into a death knell.

 We had yet more talks.
 AP thinks I’m not ready for a relationship.
-That my heart wasn’t mine to give when we started dating.
+That my heart isn’t mine to give.
 That me working through the issues counselling is raising means I am still in love with ex and not free to be with somebody else.

 I disagree.
 I was ready.
 I am ready.